dotnet/docs/docs/csharp/index.md

   * This section provides an overview of the language.
 It covers the elements that make up C# programs and the capabilities of the language.
 It shows small samples of all the syntax elements of C# and discussions of the major C# language topics.

 * [What's new in C#](whats-new/index.md)
-  * Provides overview of new features added in latest language releases and the history of the C# language.
+  * Provides overviews of new features added in the latest language releases and of the history of the C# language.

 <!--
 * [.NET Compiler Platform SDK](roslyn-sdk/index.md)